vimc/orderly-web/README.md

 Javascript tests are in `src/app/static/src/tests` and can be run from the `static` directory with `npm test`

+Python tests of the release scripts are in `/scripts/release/tests` and can be run from the top level `orderly-web` directory by running `./scripts/release/tests/test-release.sh`

 ### Regenerate database interface
 ```
 cd src